395t/review-assignments/_summaries/jaegle2021perceiver_2.md

 * <img src="jaegle2021perceiver_2_b.png" alt="jaegle2021perceiver_2_b" style="zoom:50%;" />
   * Top-1 validation accuracy (in %).
 Compares baseline from literature, baseline with Fourier Features, Transformer with Fourier Features against *Perceiver*. *Perceiver* performs as well as baseline.
 * <img src="jaegle2021perceiver_2_c.png" alt="jaegle2021perceiver_2_c" style="zoom:50%;" />
+  * Top-1 validation accuracy (in %).
+Shows the *Perceiver* model's resiliency to permuted dataset.
+This is due to global attention.
+Input RF refers to the Input Receptive Field (RF) in pixels - this is the size of the local neighbourhood used for 2D convolutions
 * <img src="jaegle2021perceiver_2_d.png" alt="jaegle2021perceiver_2_d" style="zoom:50%;" />
+  * Very comparable results.
+In future work, hope to incorporate the insights that are also used in CNN-14 (Kong et al., 2020).
 * <img src="jaegle2021perceiver_2_e.png" alt="jaegle2021perceiver_2_e" style="zoom:50%;" />
+  * Top-1 validation accuracy (in %) on Model-Net40.
+PointNet++ uses extra geometric features and other techniques not used in the blue models.

 ## TL;DR
 * Uses iterative attention